 - For application layer Federated Learning, there may one application server (e.g., an AF) controlling the application layer DML/FL training process among multiple application clients (e.g., UEs).

-SA1 Rel-18 and Rel-19 identified requirements for the support of AI/ML model distribution, transfer, training for various applications, e.g., video/speech recognition, robot control, automotive, in 3GPP TS.22.874, TS 22.876, and TS 22.261.
+SA1 Rel-18 and Rel-19 identified requirements for the support of AI/ML model distribution, transfer, training for various applications, e.g., video/speech recognition, robot control, automotive, in 3GPP TS.22.874 [12], and 3GPP TS 22.261 [10].
 Such use cases and requirements from SA1 have application layer impacts, e.g., require the support of corresponding architecture and functions to provide assistance in application layer AI/ML operations on model distribution, transfer and training.

 In particular, to support the AI/ML services in application layer in the edge computing scenarios, more requirements may be introduced, e.g., the computing capability in the edge data network may be limited, the AI/ML model cannot be trained in the edge data network while the trained model should be deployed at the edge to perform inference tasks.